 When planning your estate or engaging in other matters that involve real estate transfers, rely on The Law Office of Anne Marie Howells to facilitate the process.
 With experience in many areas of legal practice, Scranton, PA, attorney Anne Marie Howells can guide you through the real estate process and help you make well informed decisions.
 If you are selling and/or buying residential real estate, trust us to guide you through all documents and legal procedures.
 Real estate attorney Anne Marie Howells represents individuals who want to transfer their deeds for residential real estate as well.
 She also works with real estate agents directly to make sure the closing process proceeds as efficiently as possible.

-Call today to schedule a free initial consultation about real estate and probate law/estate planning in Scranton, Pennsylvania and surrounding areas.
+Call today to schedule a consultation about real estate and probate law/estate planning in Scranton, Pennsylvania and surrounding areas.